 Princeton University Press is committed to providing ebook content created to facilitate assistive technology, aligning with current accessibility guidelines for those readers who benefit from enhanced features, including text-to-speech, bookmarks, and readability on a variety of devices.

-Princeton University Press provides over 8,000 ebooks to a range of digital providers, examples of which are listed below.
+Princeton University Press provides over 9,000 ebooks to a range of digital providers, examples of which are listed below.
 We strive to make our ebooks available globally.
-Prices and access levels vary, so please visit the partner’s site for specific information.
-Titles are made available both as ebooks and print books at the time of publication (as rights allow), giving readers immediate access to the format most convenient for them.
+Prices and access levels vary.
+Browse the Princeton University Press site or visit our partners’ sites for specific information.
+Titles are made available both as ebooks and print books at the time of publication as rights allow, giving readers immediate access to the format most convenient for them.

 ebooks for individual readers